Jalal Uddin Talukder

 Jalal Uddin Talukder (died 25 September 2012) was a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Mymensingh-12, Netrokona-2 and Netrokona-1 constituencies.

 Career

 Talukder was elected to parliament from Mymensingh-12 as a Bangladesh Awami League candidate in 1979.
 He was elected to parliament from Netrokona-2 as a Bangladesh Awami League candidate in 1986.
-He was elected to parliament from Netrokona-1 as a Bangladesh Awami League candidate in 12 June 1996.
+He was elected to parliament from Netrokona-1 as a Bangladesh Awami League candidate on 12 June 1996.

 Death

 Talukder was shot dead in his home in Netrokona on 26 September 2012.

 Personal life

 Talukdar was married to Ayesha Khanam.
 He had a son, Kutubuddin Talukder Royel.